The Autobiography of Supertramp

-The Autobiography of Supertramp is the first greatest hits album by the English rock band Supertramp, released in 1986.
+The Autobiography of Supertramp is the first compilation album by the British rock band Supertramp, released in 1986.

-The compilation features the most popular songs from the albums Crime of the Century, Even in the Quietest Moments, Breakfast in America, ...Famous Last Words..., and Brother Where You Bound.
-The CD version and the 2001 remaster also include a song from Crisis?
+The collection features the most popular songs from the albums Crime of the Century, Even in the Quietest Moments, Breakfast in America, ...Famous Last Words..., and Brother Where You Bound.
+The CD version adds three tracks, including a song from Crisis?
 What Crisis?.
-The album Paris is completely unrepresented, despite its including the hit live version of "Dreamer".

 The cover art shows a suit-wearing, faceless man seated in a train carriage reading a book with his own face on the cover.
 The view from the train window shows the platform with stylised versions of the cover art from three of Supertramp's albums.
+The title is a nod to the book The Autobiography Of A Super-Tramp by W.H.
+Davies, from which the band took its name.

 The album was also released in the US as Classics, Volume 9, part of A&M's 25th Anniversary series (1987).
-That version of the album includes three extra tracks.

-The album was re-released as The Very Best of Supertramp in 1990 (2001 in the U.S.) with the bonus track "School" as the first track instead of "Goodbye Stranger" which follows afterwards.
+The album was re-released as The Very Best of Supertramp in 1990 with "School" from Crime of the Century added as the first track.